 Here are six must-have holiday room spray recipes using essential oils that you can’t live without this Christmas or holiday season!
-They will fill your home with the cozy, spicy and and merry scents we’ve come to love.
+They will fill your home with the cozy, spicy, merry scents we’ve come to love.

 I Stopped Buying Scented Plugins and Candles…